Massachusett Tribe at Ponkapoag: Officers

 Robin Harris became the director of the Massachusetts-Ponkapoag Tribal Council, Inc. in 2021.
 Jean Oliver Foster became director of the Ponkapoag Land Corporation in 2021.

+Elizabeth Solomon, a member and officer of the Massachusett Tribe at Ponkapoag and a Harvard University alumna and director of administration at the Harvard School of Public Health, has delivered land acknowledgments for the university and other area institutions.

 Activities

 As the Massachusett Tribe at Ponkapoag, the organization released an open letter in 2020 opposing the use of Native American sports mascots.
 Members participated in the Wessagussett Wetlands and Woodlands site's unveiling of public signage of local history in Weymouth, Massachusetts.
 The Massachusett Tribe at Ponkapoag has publicly called on Boston University to rename its Myles Standish Hall to Wituwamat Memorial Hall after a Neponset tribal member killed by colonists in 1623.